TGOlson/nba-graph/README.md

 2. Parsing

-After the data is downloaded, it can then be parses into json files.
+After the data is downloaded, it can then be parsed into json files.
 Parsing commands can be run in any order.

 `node graph.bundle.js --parse-{leagues,seasons,franchises,teams,players,player-seasons}`

 3. Creating the graph

-Lastly, once all the data is parsed and downloaded, an output graph can be created.
+Lastly, once all the data is downloaded and parsed, an output graph can be created.

 `node graph.bundle.js --build-graph`